silambu-sundaram/Profile/README.md

 ## 👨‍💻 Professional Summary

-Experienced Associate Principal Product Engineer with a proven track record of leading the design, development, and delivery of innovative software solutions.
+Experienced Associate Principal Product Engineer and Full Stack Developer with over 11 years of experience in both backend and frontend development.
+Proven track record of leading the design, development, and delivery of innovative software solutions.
 Specialized in building large-scale, cloud-native applications using microservices and serverless architectures.
 Adept at leveraging cutting-edge technologies to drive digital transformation in fintech, e-commerce, and travel domains.

 ## 🛠 Technical Skills